 Commercial loans are placed on non-accrual status when (i) management has determined that full repayment of all contractual principal and interest is in doubt, or (ii) the loan is past due 90 days or more as to principal or interest unless the loan is well secured and in the process of collection.
 Residential and other consumer loans, other than government insured residential loans, are generally placed on non-accrual status when they are 90 days past due.
-Residential loans that have rolled off of a short-term deferral related to COVID-19 and have not caught up on their deferred payments may also be placed on non-accrual; these loans are typically pending modification and are generally returned to accruing status upon modification.
 When a loan is placed on non-accrual status, uncollected interest accrued is reversed and charged to interest income.
 Payments received on non-accrual commercial loans are applied as a reduction of principal.
 Interest payments are recognized as income on a cash basis on non-accrual residential loans.
 Commercial loans are returned to accrual status only after all past due principal and interest has been collected and full repayment of remaining contractual principal and interest is reasonably assured.
 Residential and consumer loans are generally returned to accrual status when less than 90 days past due.
 Past due status of loans is determined based on the contractual next payment due date.
 Loans less than 30 days past due are reported as current.

 Contractually delinquent government insured residential loans are not classified as non-accrual due to the nature of the guarantee.
-Contractually delinquent PCD loans are not classified as non-accrual as long as the Company has a reasonable expectation about amounts expected to be collected.
+Contractually delinquent PCD loans are not classified as non-accrual, as long as the Company has a reasonable expectation about amounts expected to be collected.